 Each year an honouree is selected to represent each of the seven regions across Canada.
 These seven honourees are then recognized for their achievements at the National Outstanding Young Farmers event.

-2017 Saskatchewan Outstanding Young Farmers Winners
+2018 Outstanding Young Farmers Winner

 To learn more about the national, program, please visit Canada’s Outstanding Young Farmers website.